-Arch received approval during March, 2019 from the Alfred Health Human Research Ethics Committee (HREC) in Melbourne, Australia to start the Phase I human trial and the study is now underway.
+Arch received approval during March, 2019 from the Alfred Health Human Research Ethics Committee (HREC) in Melbourne, Australia to start the Phase I human trial and the study is now nearing completion.

 The Phase I human trial is a double-blind, placebo-controlled, randomized, single and multiple ascending dose study to evaluate the safety and pharmacokinetic profile of Metablok in healthy participants.
-A successful Phase I trial will be followed by a Phase II trial to investigate Metablok's efficacy in the prevention of acute kidney injury in cardiac surgery patients.
+A successful Phase I trial is expected to be followed by a Phase II trial to investigate Metablok's efficacy in the prevention of acute kidney injury in cardiac surgery patients.